nais/device/README.md

 1. Is the device owner authorized to use the gateway?
 2. Is the device in a healthy state?

 If both is true, the device-agent and gateway-agent is informed with the necessary information in order for them to communicate.

 The apiserver also:
 - exposes an endpoint for other trusted processes to inform about the health status of the devices.
-Currently this is the [device-health-checker](#device-health-checker) components
+Currently this is the [naisdevice-health-checker](https://github.com/nais/naisdevice-health-checker) components
 - continuously checks the [bootstrap-api](#bootstrap-api) for any pending enrollments requests and adds new devices.

 ### device-agent
 ### gateway-agent
-### device-health-checker
 ### bootstrap-api

 ## [Kolide](https://www.kolide.com/)